simesy/satis/README.md

 2. Since Satis does the hard work of resolving module versions, your `composer update` runs significantly faster.

-3. By providing this packagist source, including an additional saasplus whitelist, we may have a way to reduce the (significant) size of the GovCMS distribution itself.
+3. By providing this packagist source, including an additional whitelist, we may have a way to reduce the (significant) size of the GovCMS distribution itself.

 4. By using this as your only packagist source, you can ensure your Drupal